-There are four types of tests carried out on nominal data, namely; McNemar test, Cochran Q's test, Fisher's Exact test and Chi-Square test.
-The ordinal data tests are also four, namely; Wilcoxon signed-rank test, Friedman 2-way ANOVA, Wilcoxon rank-sum test and Kruskal-Wallis 1-way test.
+There are four types of tests carried out on nominal data, namely; the McNemar test, Cochran Q’s test, Fisher’s Exact test, and Chi-Square test.
+The ordinal data tests are also four, namely; Wilcoxon signed-rank test, Friedman 2-way ANOVA, Wilcoxon rank-sum test, and Kruskal-Wallis 1-way test.

 Ordinal data is mainly used to carry out investigations that involve getting people’s views or opinion on some matter, while nominal data is used for research that involve getting personal data of a person (e.g. biodata), place or thing.
 Consider a restaurant who needs to collect customer’s data before and after service.

 Nominal data of the customer’s name, phone number and order will be taken by the restaurant before service.
 After service, the restaurant will take ordinal data of the customer’s feedback about the service rendered.

 Nominal data give the respondents the freedom to freely express themselves and give adequate information.
 Ordinal data, on the other hand, does not give respondents the freedom to express themselves.

 Rather, they are restricted to particular options to choose from.
 However, this restriction gives researchers access to concise data, by eliminating any possibility of having irrelevant data.